agierloff88/MMM-Podcast2/README.md

 ## Requirements
+Any of the following Videoplayers: mpv, vlc, omxplayer

 <b>omxplayer:</b> Omxplayer is normally already installed on raspbian.
 You can check it by commmanline ````which omxplayer````.
 The result should be a path like ````/usr/bin/omxplayer````.
 <br>
 <b>MMM-Remote-Control:</b> [MMM-Remote-Control](https://github.com/Jopyth/MMM-Remote-Control) is required, if you want to use the sample links for communication, as mentioned at the end of this file.